 In 2025, the Conservative Clubs at the University of Calgary Campus and Mount Royal University merged to form the Campus Conservative Association of Calgary (CCAC), an independent Alberta Society representing hundreds of Conservative students across the city.

-Josh Heuberger - Co-President
+Josh Heuberger - Director Emeritus (Co-Founder)

-Simone Ellis - Co-President
+Simone Ellis - Director Emeritus (Co-Founder)

 CCAC executives with former CCAC alumni Pierre Poilievre at the 2026 Conservative Party Convention in Calgary.